Speed skating at the 2026 Winter Olympics – Qualification: Women's 1000m

 The top 7 athletes not qualified through the point ranking, with a maximum of 3 per NOC, will earn a quota for their country.

 The top 8 unqualified athletes will form the reserve list, with athletes from unqualified countries having priority.
 Up to two additional starting positions will be made available during the games, given in reserve order.
 However, only skaters that already took part in another event will be eligible.
+After allocations were finalized three starting positions were made available during the games.